1 | Tentacled snake |

 7 | Mekong mud snake |

-A water-loving snake of central and eastern Thailand.
+A water-loving snake of central and eastern Thailand, with a maximum length of 87cm.
 This species has a simple habitat: it closely follows the line of the Mekong river, the world’s 12th longest, which passes through eastern Thailand, through Cambodia, and ends near Vietnam’s capital Ho Chi Mingh City.
 Outside of drainage basins of the Mekong, like the Khorat basin, it almost completely disappears.

 Consequently, Mekong mud snakes (Enhydris subtaeniata) aren’t found in southern or western Thailand.
 This species measures 60-90cm, and has olive colours with blacker parallel stripes, but with low contrast.
 They live in muddy freshwater habitats, including streams near agricultural areas, marshes, and shallow, slow-moving rivers.
 Mekong mud snakes prey on fish, and like other Enhydris members, are rear-fanged with a mild venom of unknown properties.